Qbizinc/qbiz-wiki/technology/Tools/technology.md

 - [Top 5 Mistakes When Writing Spark Applictons](https://www.youtube.com/watch?v=WyfHUNnMutg) Spark Summit 2016 (NYC).
 - Article on memory parameters [Decoding Memory in Spark](https://medium.com/walmartglobaltech/decoding-memory-in-spark-parameters-that-are-often-confused-c11be7488a24)
 - Another article about memory settings [Spark Performance Tuning: spill](https://selectfrom.dev/spark-performance-tuning-spill-7318363e18cb)
+- S3 Commiters (Improve Apache Spark performance with the S3 magic committer)[WARN AbstractS3ACommitterFactory: Using standard FileOutputCommitter to commit work.
+This is slow and potentially unsafe.]

 ## Things to think about and review
 - Small files are the death of Shuffles!